FORREST HUDES: MAKER

 Forrest Hudes is a second generation American woodworker.
 After receiving a BA in Theater and Dance from Amherst College his creative practice morphed to focus on furniture and domestic design.
 Forrest has made objects for homes, offices, retail and restaurant interiors, scenic environments, and residential architectural projects in New York and Los Angeles.
 Forrest has recently moved his practice from Los Angeles to Detroit!

-My practice is driven by a passion for discovering contemporary forms for traditional objects that reinforce and encourage the social progress we have made in the current millennium.
+My practice is driven by a passion for discovering contemporary forms for traditional objects that reinforce and encourage social progress.

 I believe that the built environments that we inhabit have the most profound emotional impact on our identities and the way that we conceive of the world we live in.